Zhongnanhai: Wanzi Gallery

+The original buildings in the area of Wanzi Gallery (万字廊) were built by the Qianlong Emperor in 1742 to celebrate his mother's 50th birthday.

-Shortly after the founding of the People's Republic, Liu Shaoqi lived here before moving into the newly constructed West Building compound.
-He later moved to a building called Fuluju (福禄居) in the same area.
-After Liu was denounced and purged, both Wanzi Gallery and Fuluju were demolished during the Cultural Revolution.
+During his presidency, Liu Shaoqi moved to a building in this area called Fuluju (福禄居) in 1963.
+After Liu was denounced and purged, both the original Wanzi Gallery and Fuluju were demolished during the Cultural Revolution.
 Wanzi Gallery was later reconstructed and Mao's wife Jiang Qing lived in what was then called Building No. 201 during the height of the power of the Gang of Four.
 This building was also known as the Spring Lotus Chamber.